 Misplacing the keys to your car.
 Forgetting the name of someone you know you have met before.
 Mistaking today’s date with tomorrow’s.
 Can these be indicators of Alzheimer’s disease?

-Because June is designated as Alzheimer’s Awareness Month, we at Enhanced Home Care, the Alzheimer’s care leaders in Overland Park, Kansas, wanted to help you differentiate between some of the normal characteristics of aging, such as minimal lapse of memory, and those that might point to the possibility of Alzheimer’s disease or another type of dementia.
+Because June is designated as Alzheimer’s Awareness Month, we at Enhanced Home Care, the leaders in Alzheimer’s care in Kansas City, wanted to help you differentiate between some of the normal characteristics of aging, such as minimal lapse of memory, and those that might point to the possibility of Alzheimer’s disease or another type of dementia.

 First and foremost, it’s important to understand that Alzheimer’s disease is not a normal component of aging.
 It’s a disease that slowly produces cognitive decline, impacting reasoning and judgment, thinking and memory.
 Its trademark warning signs could entail any or all of the following, in varying degrees of intensity: